riceissa/issarice.com/wiki/people.md

 might be smarter than some of the people in this list, but they are too boring to list and I'm sure you can find them without my help).

-- Paul Graham (mostly his earlier essays): his essays were important to me as a teenager, but lately I feel like I've moved on to better things
+- Paul Graham (mostly his earlier essays): his essays were important to me as a teenager, but lately I feel like I've moved on to better things.
+(It's possible that his new essays just aren't that good; I'm [not the only one](https://news.ycombinator.com/item?id=23578464) who has noticed this.)
 - Bret Victor; see essays like "[Learnable Programming](http://worrydream.com/LearnableProgramming/)" and "[Magic Ink](http://worrydream.com/MagicInk/)".
 - [Jeff Hays](http://factsanddetails.com/)
 - Zack M. Davis: via rationality community.